Booker Prize: 2000–2019

+John Sutherland, who was a judge for the 1999 prize, was reported as saying in 2001:

+In 2001, Peter Carey become the first author to win the Booker Prize for a second time.
+Carey was the first of four writers to have won the Booker Prize twice, the others being J. M. Coetzee, Hilary Mantel, and Margaret Atwood.

 The Booker Prize created a permanent home for the archives from 1968 to present at Oxford Brookes University Library.
 The Archive, which encompasses the administrative history of the Prize from 1968 to date, collects together a diverse range of material, including correspondence, publicity material, copies of both the Longlists and the Shortlists, minutes of meetings, photographs and material relating to the awards dinner (letters of invitation, guest lists, seating plans).
 Embargoes of ten or twenty years apply to certain categories of material; examples include all material relating to the judging process and the Longlist prior to 2002.

 Between 2005 and 2008, the Booker Prize alternated between writers from Ireland and India.
 "Outsider" John Banville began this trend in 2005 when his novel The Sea was selected as a surprise winner: Boyd Tonkin, literary editor of The Independent, famously condemned it as "possibly the most perverse decision in the history of the award" and rival novelist Tibor Fischer poured scorn on Banville's victory.
 Kiran Desai of India won in 2006.
-Anne Enright's 2007 victory came about due to a jury badly split over Ian McEwan's novel On Chesil Beach.
+Anne Enright's 2007 victory came about due to a jury split over Ian McEwan's novel On Chesil Beach.
 The following year it was India's turn again, with Aravind Adiga narrowly defeating Enright's fellow Irishman Sebastian Barry.